Likoma Island LOCAL’s GUIDE [Things To Do – Facts – Photo Gallery]

 St. Peter’s Cathedral

 Likoma has no recorded history prior to the arrival of the European colonists.
-Apparently, its remote location and difficulty of access, has made it a peaceful place for centuries.
-Local economy mostly based on fishing and very little agriculture.
+Apparently, its remote location and difficulty of access, have made it a peaceful place for centuries.
+The local economy is mostly based on fishing and very little agriculture.

 In 1880 missionaries from the Universities’ Mission to Central Africa, founded in response to a plea by David Livingstone, established their headquarters on Likoma Island.